foo4u/spring-mvc-cache-control/README.md

 Spring MVC Cache Control is an extension to [Spring MVC][spring_mvc] that aims to simplify implementing HTTP/1.1 Cache-Control headers for annotated MVC controllers.

+## Project Status

+This project is in an early development stage.
+At this point the API and source code should not be considered stable.

 ## Checkout and Build from Source

 1. Clone the repository from GitHub: